-Each creation can be a learning curve so, make sure you make note of your mistakes so you can avoid this next time.
+Each game creation can be a learning curve for you, so make sure you make note of your mistakes so you can avoid them next time.
 Whether it’s to be more organised from the start, or to have a better idea of the end goal at the beginning, remember where you could improve.

 Check out what you can expect from our Animation and Game Design Course with Sydney HOD Sean Callinan